 The staff and children moved into the new classroom block in September 2008 and the hall was finally finished in June 2009.
 The staff entered the new building with great expectations but also a large degree of trepidation, fearing that the essence of our school may be challenged, but we soon realised that the spirit of the ‘old’ St Mary Magdalen’s lives on through the children and adults that make up our community.
 The children entered our building with great excitement as a new era began.
 One child was heard to say recently “Our school is becoming so wonderful – like a palace!”

-Maria Nowicka, the current Headteacher, attended St Mary Magdalen’s school as a child back in the 1970s and surprisingly approximately 1/3 of teaching staff also attended the school.
+Maria Nowicka, the current Headteacher, attended St Mary Magdalen’s school as a child back in the 1970s and surprisingly a further seven members of staff also attended the school.
 Today, pupil voice is growing stronger and children play an important role in developing the school further.
-The Student Council chose new designs for the playground and a mural (designed by all the children) will be displayed in the new year.
+The Student Council chose new designs for the playground and a mural (designed by all the children) is displayed on the long wall.

 St Mary Magdalen’s has always been blessed with a stable, long standing and committed staff who have valued its history and development.
 We would like to acknowledge the many dedicated teachers and staff who have shared their talents and all those who have supported us over the years.
 We are a truly special family, forever growing in God’s love.

 Sr Claudine – a big thank you for delving into the Convent archives, ‘St Mary Magdalen Willesden Green 1901 – 1988’ – a history of the Parish by Eric Brentini, Mrs Nemeth – for sharing her mementoes, school Log Books from 1940 and all staff who helped piece together the memories.